soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 [Multiple options](https://docs.microsoft.com/en-us/azure/iot-central/concepts-connectivity) exist to register devices in IoT Central, ranging from individual device registration to [bulk device registration](https://docs.microsoft.com/en-us/azure/iot-central/concepts-connectivity#connect-devices-at-scale-using-sas) via a comma delimited file.
 In this lab we will register a single device using SAS.

-1. In the left-hand menu of your IoT Central application, select _Device Explorer_.
+1. In the left-hand menu of your IoT Central application, select _Devices_.

 2. Select the _Rod Pump (1.0.0)_ template.
 This will now show the list of existing devices which at this time includes only the simulated device.